-Certifications: Certified Associate Project Management (CAPM) upon completion of PM4EI and PM4EII (may be earned in
+Certifications: Certified Associate Project Management (CAPM) upon completion of PM4EI and PM4EII (may be earned in grade 12 only)

 Course Description: Project management is a rapidly growing profession.
-Between now and the year 2020, 1.57 million new project management jobs are projected to be created each year.
 Project Management for Entrepreneurs II presents a series of marketing challenges to teams of student project managers with the winners announced at the end of the semester.
 This course continues to prepare students in understanding how project management skills can assist in promoting an entrepreneurial venture.
 Students gain insights essential for using digital media to market their ideas, using innovative and financially responsible marketing strategies that are both traditional and non-traditional in nature.